Thomas J. Volgy

 BIOGRAPHICAL STATEMENT

 Thomas J. Volgy was born in Budapest, Hungary.
 His parents escaped during the Hungarian revolution and emigrated to the United States.
-He received his BA from Oakland University, and his Master’s and Ph.D. degrees from the University of Minnesota in Political Science.
-He moved to Tucson to take a position at the University of Arizona, where he is a professor of Political Science, specializing in international politics, democratic processes, and domestic public policy.
+He received his BA from Oakland University, and his Master's and Ph.D. degrees from the University of Minnesota in Political Science.
+He moved to Tucson to take a position at the University of Arizona, where he is a professor of political science, specializing in international politics, democratic processes, and domestic public policy.
+He is also the executive director of the International Studies Association, the largest association of its kind focusing on international politics, with a membership of over 5,000 scholars from 80 countries.
+He is also co-owner of a firm, called Magellan International, LLC., which does business both in the United States and overseas, involving business consultation, political consultation, and international trade.
+He served in public office from 1977 through 1991 as a member of the Tucson city council, and then as Mayor of Tucson.

 Volgy ran successfully for local office, both on the Tucson City Council and as Mayor of Tucson, and served for fourteen years in elected office.
 During that time, he accepted as well a national leadership role with the U.S. Conference of Mayors and the National League of Cities, and was invited on numerous occasions to testify before the U.S. House of Representatives, the U.S. Senate, and the National Governors Council on key urban public policy issues facing the nation.
 He has served as a delegate to two national Democratic conventions, including his role on the DNC’s rules committee.
 His accomplishments in local office include:

 After leaving public office, Volgy has been actively involved through the U.S. government with the training of government officials overseas in the areas of democratic political development and public policy.
 He has conducted such training in Kazakstan, Kyrgyzstan, Russia, Ukraine, Estonia, Hungary, Romania, and Guyana.
-In addition, he was part of the international team that monitored Hungary’s first democratic elections in the post-Cold War environment.
-He also served as a member of the U.S. State Department delegation to the Organization for Security and Cooperation in Europe conference in Prague.
-He is presently finishing a book on democratization processes and local governance.
+In addition, he was part of the international team that monitored Hungary's first democratic elections in the post-Cold War environment.
+He also served as a member of the U.S. State Department delegation to the Organization for Security and Cooperation in Europe conference in Prague, and has lectured on international politics and transatlantic relations for the State Department in Europe.

-After leaving office, Volgy has been actively as well in the private sector.
+After leaving office, Volgy has been active as well in the private sector.
 He is co-owner of Magellan International, a firm providing consulting services and assistance domestically and internationally.
-Through his firm, his projects have included working with litigators to pick juries, conducting survey research for both political campaigns and private sector market surveys, consulting on telecommunications issues in the marketplace, consulting on Congressional and mayoral campaigns, and providing assistance with international trade in Europe.
+Through his firm, his projects have included working with litigators to pick juries, conducting survey research for both political campaigns and private sector market surveys, consulting on telecommunications issues in the marketplace, consulting on Congressional and mayoral campaigns, and providing assistance with international trade in Europe and Asia.